localgovy/marketregular/content/blog/whats-in-season-at-toronto-farmers-markets-this-september.md

 ## Shopper tips

 - Bring bags and clean containers.
-[Brick Works](/markets/evergreen-brick-works-saturday-farmers-market) and many other halls welcome BYO.
+[Brick Works](/markets/evergreen-brick-works-saturday-farmers-market) and many other markets welcome this.
 - Ask what’s good for the day of, produce cycles can change varying on the weather patterns.
 - Save markets and vendors you actually go to so next week's visit goes smoothly.